 If your kids don’t have a crystal clear understanding of what exactly they need to do to stay on top of school, they will never do as well or feel as confident or as smart as they could.
-Without a clear, simple plan to get and stay organized, they won’t.
+Without a clear, simple plan and routine to get and stay organized, they won’t.

-The first thing to understand is that every student CAN get on top of their school work.
 Every student can get and stay organized (yes, even and especially those with learning differences).
 Students who are struggling do not have to stay stuck.

 They can begin regaining confidence and feeling in control with their school work and learning, starting today, by doing 3 simple things every day after school: